dee-ah-nuh/Food-Sales-Predictions/README.md

 Reccomendations

-I would reccomend using the linear regression model as it is predicitng a bit better than decision trees or Random Forrest Predictions
+I would reccomend using the linear regression model as it is predicitng a bit better than decision trees or Random Forrest Predictions.

 Limitation & Next Steps